knative/docs/docs/install/Knative-with-Ambassador.md

 ## Install Ambassador

 Knative was originally built using Istio to handle cluster networking.
-While the Istio gateway provides the functionality we need to serve requests to our application, needing to install a service mesh to handle north-south traffic brings some operational overhead.
+While the Istio gateway provides the functionality needed to serve requests to your application, installing a service mesh to handle north-south traffic carries some operational overhead with it.
 Ambassador provides a way to get traffic to your Knative application without the overhead of a full service mesh.

 You can easily install Ambassador as your ingress controller using two